Answering the Burning Question: What Is CPC?

-The question about what exactly Cost Per Click (CPC) is a prominent one today, and as you may well have experienced it has burnt the fingers of those AdWords marketing agencies who couldn’t answer this question.
+The question about what exactly Cost Per Click (CPC) is a prominent one today, and as you may well have experienced it has burnt the fingers of those Google Ads marketing agencies who couldn’t answer this question.
 As experts in search engine marketing services, Starbright is here to help you make sense of CPC.

 The starting point: PPC

-This involves making use of a type of marketing where you place an advert on the internet, through Google AdWords, so that it can come up on related searches.
+This involves making use of a type of marketing where you place an advert on the internet, through Google Ads, so that it can come up on related searches.
 But you haven’t paid anything yet.
 You only pay a fee for your ad once a user clicks on it (hence, Pay Per Click).
 So every time your ad gets a click you pay a predetermined amount.

 The amount you pay: CPC